Clear House Accountants Clear House Accountants

 Do You Need To Form A Limited Company To Hire Employees?

 Even if you can hire employees while being a sole trader, it may be worth changing your business operating structure to a limited company to grow as a business once you’ve achieved your initial goals.
-For instance, when your business reaches a fair amount of turnover; it can be more tax-efficient to switch.
+For instance, when your business reaches a fair amount of turnover, it can be more tax-efficient to switch.
 But there are various elements you should consider before you change.
 Let’s look at the benefits of trading through a limited company.

 Separate Legal Identity

 If you’re a sole trader, you and your business are considered the same, legally.
 If you switch your business into a limited company, the company turns into a separate legal entity from you.
-However, this legal separation can work as both an advantage and disadvantage.
+However, this legal separation can work as both an advantage and a disadvantage.

 More Investment Options